Gregorio Marañón: Life and work

 [...]
 In History there is one absolutely forbidden thing: to judge what could have happened if what happened hadn't happened.
 But what is beyond discussion is that the prophecies from the extreme right-wing or monarchic sides that opposed to the Republic were completely fulfilled: non-stop chaos, strikes with no motivation, burnings of churches, religious prosecution, taking away the power from the liberals, who had sponsored the movement and who didn't fall into classes politics; refusal to admit in normality to right-wing people who obeyed the regime in good faith, although they logically weren't ignited with republican extremism.
-The liberal heard these prophecies with suicide disdain.
+The liberal heard these prophecies with suicidal disdain.
 It would be an outrageous lie today to say otherwise.
 Many centuries of success in the governing of the people (some not extinguished yet, as the English and American democracies) had given to the liberal person an excessive, sometimes conceited confidence in his superiority.
 Almost all of the statues that, in the streets of America and Europe, sow the people the homage to the great men, have written on their plinths the name of a liberal.
 Whichever the political future of Spain may be, there is no doubt that in this stage of its history, it was the reactionary, and not the liberal, who got it right.

-From December 1936 to autumn of 1942, Marañón lived abroad, in a de facto exile.
+From December 1936 to the autumn of 1942, Marañón lived abroad, in a de facto exile.
 Back in Spain again, the dictatorship (as it did with other intellectuals) used his figure to improve its exterior image.
 In overall terms, the Francoist state respected him.
-Miguel Artola, in 1987, stated that the biggest political contribution of Marañón was clearly having raised the flag of freedom, in a time where no one or only a few could do it, understanding liberalism as the opposite to a specific political position.
-In this sense, he would state:
+Miguel Artola, in 1987, stated that the biggest political contribution of Marañón was clearly having raised the flag of freedom, in a time when only a very few could do so, understanding liberalism as the opposite to a specific political position.
+In this sense, he stated: